Building blocks for Decentralized Identity

 OpenID Foundation is a special-purpose standards organization that was formed due to industry collaboration around digital identity technologies.
 OpenID Foundation has standardized several specifications around web-based digital identity technology.

 JDF is a nonprofit that provides turnkey infrastructure and efficient standards development processes to enable groups to quickly establish projects and gain momentum.
 It’s an umbrella organization that contains numerous different efforts.
 In addition to hosting DIF and many W3C members, the JDF is also integrated within the same infrastructure as the Hyperledger communities.
 After joining the Linux Foundation at the end of 2018, the JDF continues to push for new and interesting innovations with open standards and open-source implementations.
-The collaboration between the two organizations combines the best of the standards development model of JDF with the resources, relationships, and scale of the Linux Foundation.
+The collaboration between the two organizations combines the standards development model of JDF with the resources, relationships, and scale of the Linux Foundation.

 INATBA offers developers and users of decentralized ledger technology a global forum to interact with regulators and policy makers and bring blockchain technology to the maturity and scale required for adoption.
 It’s a dynamic organization with many prominent members that serves as a platform to discuss and advocate for open standards, decentralized applications & services, and governance frameworks across the many different domains of the decentralized ecosystem.